mixmix/mixmix.github.io/content/post/relationship-retros/index.md

-This doesn't preclude having a long term goal / desired destination, but it does acknowledge that you're sailing with a certain amount of "unknown", and complex interactions may mean you find yourself "off-course" and need to adjustments.
+This doesn't preclude having a long term goal / desired destination, but it does acknowledge that you're sailing with a certain amount of "unknown", and complex interactions may mean you find yourself "off-course" and need adjustments.
 What I really want to emphasise is that we discard the impossible ideal of "a perfect course to desired end" and replace it with "an ongoing journey of improvement".